ilent2/otslm/docs/Simple-Beams.rst

         'method', 'fft', 'padding', padding, 'incident', incident)).^2);

-This defines a function ``visualize`` which takes a pattern as input, uses the ``otslm.tools.visualise`` method to simulate what the far-field looks like using the fast fourier transoform method, calculates the absolute value squared (converts from the complex output of ``otslm.tools.visualise`` to an intensity which we can plot with ``imagesc``) and zooms into a region of interest in the far-field image.
+This defines a function ``visualize`` which takes a pattern as input, uses the :func:`+otslm.+tools.visualise` method to simulate what the far-field looks like using the fast Fourier transform method, calculates the absolute value squared (converts from the complex output of :func:`+otslm.+tools.visualise` to an intensity which we can plot with ``imagesc``) and zooms into a region of interest in the far-field image.
 This piece of code isn't really part of the example, it is only included to make the following sections more succinct.
-You could replace the use of the ``visualize`` function in the sections bellow with a single call the ``otslm.tools.visualise`` and manually zoom into the resulting image.
+You could replace the use of the ``visualize`` function in the sections bellow with a single call the :func:`+otslm.+tools.visualise` and manually zoom into the resulting image.

 Exploring different simple beams